Learn More Learn More Learn More

 Meet The Founders

-I bring a wealth of experience in developing evidence-based interventions and collaborative strategies to address disparities across sectors such as mental health, education and the criminal justice system.
-My work as a Specialist Mental Health Practitioner with social services and as an Associate Hospital Manager for the NHS has provided me with a strong foundation in safeguarding, inclusive practices, and supporting high-risk children, young people and vulnerable adults.
+I am a Chartered Psychologist with a strong background in developing evidence-based interventions to address systemic disparities across mental health, education, and the criminal justice system.
+My experience working within specialist mental health services and as an Associate Hospital Manager for the NHS has equipped me with deep expertise in safeguarding, inclusive practice, and trauma-informed care - particularly when working with high-risk children, young people, and vulnerable adults.

 Research & Advocacy Hub